rkushkuley/ece4180_final_project/README.md

 * This is a snippet of our code that was used during this projec that can be found in this GitHub.

-1. Import files and code onto the [mbed website](https://os.mbed.com/)
+1. Import files and code onto the [mbed compiler website](https://os.mbed.com/)
-2. Download the file and upload to mbed.
+2. Upload to mbed and compile the main.cpp file
+3. Connect the mbed device and upload the main.cpp file onto the mbed
+4. Wait for the led blink indicating that the file has successfully been uploaded and push the button on the mbed
-3. Download the app called Bluefruit Connect app to either ios or android smartphones
+4. Download the app called Bluefruit Connect app to either [ios](https://apps.apple.com/us/app/bluefruit-connect/id830125974) or [android](https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en_US) smartphones
-4. Open the app then hit on the first Unknown wifi bar
+5. Open the app then hit on the first Unknown wifi bar
-5. Go to the control pad and sensors tab to control the robot
+6. Go to the control pad and sensors tab to control the robot

 ## **Block Diagram**